 4.2.1.X Home-routed Roaming

-3. From AMF to SMF: SM Request (Permanent user identity, DNN, SM-NSSAI, PDU Session ID, AMF ID, H-SMF ID, SM NAS Container, User location information, AT Type)
+3. From AMF to SMF: SM Request (Permanent user identity, DNN, SM-NSSAI, PDU Session ID, AMF ID, H-SMF ID, SM NAS Container, User location information, AT Type, Indication of whether LBO is allowed for this PDU session)

 The AMF ID uniquely identifies the AMF serving the UE.
 The H-SMF is provided when the PDU Session is home-routed.
 The SM Container contains the Activate PDU Session Request received from the UE.

+In roaming case, the AMF provide the indication of Indication of whether LBO is allowed for this PDU session.
+In case of home routed roaming, H-SMF ID is provided together.